ajman098/dnd5e-shopinventory/README.md

 1. Add an icon for each item
 2. Add an onclick description for each item
-3. Generate a random "delivery time" for items that are out of stock
+3. Generate a random "delivery time" for items that are out of stock?

 Icons